Surnet/swagger-jsdoc/README.md

 **swagger-jsdoc** enables you to integrate [Swagger](http://swagger.io) using [`JSDoc`](http://usejsdoc.org/) comments in your code.
 Just add `@swagger` on top of your DocBlock and declare the meaning of your code in `yaml` complying to the OpenAPI specification.

 `swagger-jsdoc` will parse your documentation from your actual living code and output an OpenAPI specification to integrate any server and client technology as long as both sides comply with the specification.

-Thus, the `swagger-jsdoc` project assumes that you want document your existing working code in a way to "give life" to it, generating a specification which can then be feeded into other Swagger tools, and not the vice-versa.
+Thus, the `swagger-jsdoc` project assumes that you want document your existing working code in a way to "give life" to it, generating a specification which can then be fed into other Swagger tools, and not the vice-versa.

 If you prefer to write the OpenAPI specification first and separately, you might check other projects facilitating this, such as